Boils, Cysts, Ingrown Hairs, and 11 Other Skin Mysteries Explained

 Lipomas are harmless fatty tumors found under the skin.
 They feel soft and doughy and are often seen in the neck, shoulders, back, abdomen, arms, and thighs, according to the Mayo Clinic.
 “You can easily move them around, and they may be painful or quite large,” Dr. Goldenberg says.
 Radiologists can do a simple ultrasound imaging test to diagnose a lipoma.
 “Surgery, steroid injections and/or liposuction may be options, but no treatment is necessary unless you are bothered by it,” he says.

 Is it a cherry angioma?

-Cherry angiomas are collections of bumps on skin or blood vessels that tend to strike in people 30 or older.
+If you have collections of bumps on the skin that are red you might have cherry angiomas, which tend to occur in people 30 or older.
 As the name suggests, these benign growths are bright cherry-red in color.
 “They are usually only treated for cosmetic reasons,” Dr. Goldenberg says.
-This is how you get rid of those bright red moles.
+This is how you get rid of those cherry angiomas.